For developers, the most expensive changes are rarely announced with fanfare.

 A 10-minute setup for a safer stack

-- Add key URLs: docs home, auth page, rate limits page, changelog, status page.
+- Add key URLs — changelog, docs home, auth page, rate-limits page, deprecation/EOL page, status page.

-- Set cadence: fast-moving vendors more frequent; stable ones daily/weekly.
+- Set cadence — security and fast-moving vendors more frequent; stable runtimes weekly.

-- Add prompts tailored to your risk (breaking changes vs. security vs. billing).
+- Add prompts tailored to your risk (breaking changes vs. EOL vs. security vs. billing).

 When to use what (decision framework)